Main Content

 What types of activities will my child participate in?

-Students will engage in a variety of hands-on ASTEM activities, including manufacturing components, robotics, Future City challenges, microscopy, and more.
+Students engage in a variety of hands-on ASTEM activities, including manufacturing components, robotics, Future City challenges, microscopy, and more.

 Who supervises the program?